Air Fryer Chicken Nuggets

 How to make air fryer chicken nuggets

-Make the coating: Grab a mixing bowl and add the panko, parmesan cheese, salt, and oil.
-Mix with a fork until combined.
+Step 1- Make the coating.
+In a large bowl, add the panko, parmesan cheese, salt, and oil and mix.
 In a second bowl, add the flour, and in a third bowl, add the beaten eggs.

-Dredge the nuggets: Dip the chicken nuggets in the flour, shake off the excess, and dip it in the egg, then coat it in the panko mix.
+Step 2- Prep: Dip the chicken breast pieces in the flour, shake off the excess, and dip them in the egg, then coat them in the panko mix.
 Press firmly to make sure the panko sticks to the nuggets.
-Repeat this process until all of the chicken nuggets have been coated.

 Yes!
 If you’d prefer to make baked chicken nuggets, you can do so with one simple swap.

 First, prepare the chicken nuggets as instructed, then transfer them to a baking sheet lined with parchment paper.
-Next, bake them in a preheated oven set to 200°C/400°F for 12-15 minutes, checking halfway through for doneness.
+Next, bake them in a preheated oven set to 200°C/400°F for 12-15 minutes, checking for doneness halfway through.

 - Make the nuggets the same size.
 This ensures they cook evenly and completely.